Skip to main content

 Step 4: Select the New Exchange to Connect To

-From the list of supported exchanges, choose the new exchange you want to connect Gunbot to.
+From the list of supported exchanges, choose the new exchange you want to connect to Gunbot.
 Selecting a new exchange (e.g., Bybit) from the list of available options in Gunbot.

 Step 5: Enter Credentials and Save

-Enter the API key and secret for the new exchange in the provided fields.
-After entering the details, save the changes.
+Enter the API key and secret for the new exchange in the provided fields, then save the changes.
 Entering API credentials (key and secret) for the newly selected exchange in Gunbot.

 Authentication for Changing API Keys

-At the top of the Manage API Slots page, you'll find a selection field.
-Here, you need to choose one of your currently connected exchanges.
-Gunbot uses this selected exchange to authenticate your request to change the registered API keys.
+At the top of the Manage API Slots page, use the selection field to choose one of your currently connected exchanges.
+Gunbot uses the selected exchange to authenticate your request to change the registered API keys.

 What Happens Behind the Scenes